-- Redistribution of wealth, above all land (land reform).
-One step in this direction would be the formal-legal recognition of the informal property titles of the poor (De Soto 2001). - Massive investments in the education and health care of the poor in order to increase their productivity. - ▶ Opening up of markets in the rich countries in areas in which poor countries can be competitive and involving as widely dispersed a group of producers as possible.
+- Massive investments in the education and health care of the poor in order to increase their productivity. - Opening up of markets in the rich countries in areas in which poor countries can be competitive and involving as widely dispersed a group of producers as possible.
 In the first place this means agriculture.
-Acceleration of narcotics liberalization would also be helpful: the great demand for drugs even today generates enormous income, although it scarcely reaches the small initial producers but rather deforms whole societies as rental income based on violence. - ▶ Pressing for political control over rental incomes which overwhelmingly stem from international transactions (raw material exports, credit, aid, and so on).
-The most radical option would be a condition that business partners in the rich democracies no longer make such payments to elites and undemocratic governments but rather into funds to finance modernization, including those policies mentioned under points I and 2 (land reform, education, health).
+Acceleration of narcotics liberalisation would also be helpful: the great demand for drugs even today generates enormous income, although it scarcely reaches the small initial producers but rather deforms whole societies as rental income based on violence. - Pressing for political control over rental incomes which overwhelmingly stem from international transactions (raw material exports, credit, aid, and so on).
+The most radical option would be a condition that business partners in the rich democracies no longer make such payments to elites and undemocratic governments but rather into funds to finance modernisation, including those policies mentioned under points 1 and 2 (land reform, education, health).